kbingham/libcamera/Documentation/guides/pipeline-handler.rst

-   which contains values used by application and IPA to change parameters of image streams, used to return to applications and share with IPA the metadata associated with the captured images, and to advertise the immutable camera characteristic enumerated at system initialization time.
+   which contains values used by application and IPA to change parameters of image streams, used to return to applications and share with IPA the metadata associated with the captured images, and to advertise the immutable camera characteristics enumerated at system initialization time.

 Creating a PipelineHandler
 --------------------------